kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.md

 - Blister.

 ### Treatment
-TODO: What do other sources recommend for the sizing

-If the blister is small (under 1 inch / 2.5 cm):
+If the blister is small:
 1. Cut a doughnut-shaped piece of moleskin.
 2. Place the moleskin around the blister, with the blister in the hole.

-If the blister is large (over 1 inch / 2.5 cm):
+If the blister is large or painful:
 1. Sterilize a needle with alcohol or heat.
-2. Pierce the blister and drain the fluid.
+2. Pierce the blister near the edge and drain the fluid.
 3. Clean and wash the area.
 4. Apply a bandage and optionally antibiotic ointment.